electron/website/docs/latest/tutorial/updates.md

     title: 'Application Update',
     message: process.platform === 'win32' ? releaseNotes : releaseName,
     detail:
       'A new version has been downloaded.
-Restart the application to apply the updates.'
+Restart the application to apply the updates.', };
-  }

   dialog.showMessageBox(dialogOpts).then((returnValue) => {
     if (returnValue.response === 0) autoUpdater.quitAndInstall();